yumouwei/camvid_unet_semantic_segmentation/README.md

 ## 3. Implementations in tensorflow

 My implementation of the U-Net neural network is available in `./build_model.py`.
 The model consists of 4 encoder and decoder stages with a latent stage in between.
 Each stage consists of a convolution block and a MaxPooling2D or Conv2DTranspose layer for downsampling or upsampling.
 For the convolution block I used 2x(Conv2D-BatchNorm-GeLU); from my tests this performed the best compared to other architectures by either swapping the GeLU with ReLU activation, by dropping the BatchNorm layers, or by replacing them with Dropouts.

+I resized the images & masks to 224x224.
+The images have the shape (224, 224, 3), 3 for each of the RGB channels.
+The masks have the shape (224, 224, 1), the last dimension being the integer category label ranging from 0~10 and 255 (the 'Void' class, which is ignored in loss calculation).
+I used the SparseCategoricalCrossentropy loss and Adam optimizer.
+One could also use CategoricalCrossentropy loss but that would require one-hot encode the masks and would take significant amount of memory.

 Besides the vanilla U-Net I also implemented 2 modified models using the feature extractors from pre-trained ResNet50V2 and MobileNetV2.
 The decoder networks used in these 2 models are identical to the vanilla U-Net.